carlosbajo/GoLogger/README.md

-# GoLoger
+# GoLogger
-Simple loger for golang
+Simple logger for golang